Fluconazole: 7 things you should know

 - Take exactly as directed by your doctor.
 Ensure you finish the course as prescribed by your doctor.
 Try to take fluconazole at the same time each day if you are taking fluconazole for more than one day.

-- Take fluconazole at least two hours before drugs used for GERD or acid reflux such as proton pump inhibitors (for example omeprazole).
+- Take fluconazole at least two hours before medications are given for GERD or acid reflux such as proton pump inhibitors (for example omeprazole).

 - Fluconazole may occasionally cause dizziness which may affect your ability to drive or operate machinery.
 Do not perform hazardous tasks if fluconazole affects you in this way.